skoriche/Climate-REF4CMIP/README.md

 docker-compose build
 ```

-An example docker-compose file is provided in the repository for the AR7 FastTrack deployment of the REF,
+An example docker-compose file is provided in the repository for the CMIP7 AFT deployment of the REF,
 using the Celery executor and Redis as the message broker.
 This can be run with: